 In addition, they can grow up to 3 inches in diameter, but their bellies are usually an inch or less across.

-Each one has four tentacles lined with venom-filled nematocysts; they use these stingers to catch small prey like zooplankton and larval fish and defend themselves against predators like mahi-mahi and barracuda.
+Each has four tentacles lined with venom-filled nematocysts; these stingers catch small prey like zooplankton and larval fish and defend themselves against predators like mahi-mahi and barracuda.

 2. Cannonball Jellyfish